 - Keep the skin soft and supple by applying an emollient to your legs at least twice a day, or more often if your skin is very dry (emollients are available on prescription from your doctor or over the counter at a pharmacy).
 Emollients can be used all over your body if your skin is generally dry.
-Apply the emollient in smooth downward strokes so that the skin glistens.
+Lightly apply the emollient in smooth downward strokes so that the skin glistens.
 National Eczema Society has a factsheet on Emollients, which gives more details on the types of emollients available. - People with varicose eczema sometimes develop an allergy to certain ingredients in creams, so find out what suits you.
 Ingredients likely to irritate the skin include perfumes, preservatives and occasionally lanolin, so avoid any product containing them. - If you react to a lot of creams, your GP may suggest a visit to a dermatologist for patch testing to find out what you are sensitive to. - Avoid using soap and bubble bath these dry out the skin and can irritate the eczema.
-Use your emollient as a soap substitute - that is, apply it to wet skin in place of
+Use your emollient as a soap substitute - that is, apply it to wet skin in place of soap.

-- soap.
 Hot water will dehydrate the skin and cause itching, so bathe or shower in cool to warm water.
-Emollients can make the bath/shower slippery, so be careful and use an anti-slip mat. - Don't use liniments or alcohol rubs on your legs as these irritate the skin and dry it out further. - Socks or compression hosiery and trousers will protect the lower legs, but make sure clothing doesn't cut into the flesh - tops of stockings and socks should be loose fitting. - Moderate to potent topical steroids (steroid creams and ointments) are available from your doctor if the eczema is very itchy, but only apply them to areas of active eczema.
-Please follow your healthcare professionals instructions, but generally you will need at least a 2 week treatment course, applying once a day for a week, and then every other day, using the finger tip unit (FTU) guide.
-Never use a cream or ointment prescribed for someone else's eczema.
-Please see the NES Topical steroid factsheet. - Bandages covered in zinc oxide (zinc paste bandages BP or Zipzoc), with an outer bandage applied to prevent mess, can be very soothing when applied to the eczema.
+Emollients can make the bath/shower slippery, so be careful and use an anti-slip mat. - Don't use liniments or alcohol rubs on your legs as these irritate the skin and dry it out further.

+- Socks or compression hosiery and trousers will protect the lower legs, but make sure clothing doesn't cut into the flesh - tops of stockings and socks should be loose-fitting. - Moderate to potent topical steroids (steroid creams and ointments) are available from your doctor if the eczema is very itchy, but only apply them to areas of active eczema.
+Never use a cream or ointment prescribed for someone else's eczema. - Bandages covered in zinc oxide (zinc paste bandages BP or Zipzoc), with an outer bandage applied to prevent mess, can be very soothing when applied to the eczema.
 They help reduce scaliness and protect the skin from knocks and scratching.
 Your nurse or doctor can prescribe paste bandages, and your nurse will need to teach you how to apply them properly.
 National Eczema Society has a booklet, Paste Bandages and Wet Wraps, with step-by-step images and instructions.
 Paste bandages are messy, however, and can sometimes irritate the skin.
 Occasionally, allergies may develop, so tell your doctor if your eczema gets worse after using them. - If the skin becomes hot and inflamed, begins to ooze or look different, or if you feel feverish and sweaty, see your doctor, since this could be the start of a skin infection.
-If antibiotic tablets are prescribed, always complete the whole course, even if your skin soon looks better. - If the skin is oozing and crusty, a wet soak may be advised usually potassium permanganate dissolved in water (prescribed as Permitabs).
+If antibiotic tablets are prescribed, always complete the whole course, even if your skin soon looks better. - If the skin is oozing and crusty, a wet soak may be advised - usually potassium permanganate dissolved in water (prescribed as Permitabs).
 A tablet is put in a bucket of water and should dilute to a pale pink 'rosé wine' colour.
 Soak the leg in this solution, or soak a flannel in it, and leave on the area for 15 minutes.
-This treatment does stain your skin (and the bath etc.), so use it carefully.
+This treatment does stain your skin (and the bath etc.), so use it carefully!